 •Haix = Best Looking EMS Boots•

 These boots are available on Amazon, however I’m recommending you go straight to the Haix website because the Airpower XR1 boots can be found under the clearance tab for $179 right now.
-(As of April 2018)
+(Updated as of August 2018)

 This is a very good price for Haix boots and I don’t think you will find them for less anywhere else.

 → 8 inch with front zipper

 → Steel toe with exterior rubber toe cap